Shoulder CT scanCAT scan - shoulder; Computed axial tomography scan - shoulder; Computed tomography scan - shoulder; CT scan - shoulder

 A dislocation is a separation of two bones where they meet at a joint.
 A joint is the place where two bones connect, which allows movement.
 A disloc...Read Article Now Book Mark Article

-- Evaluate the soft tissue such as rotator cuff tendons
+- Soft tissue problems such as damage to the rotator cuff tendons

 - Abscess or infection